The rise of the subscription box economy

 Sure, the video was hilarious.
 There was a guy in a bear outfit, a machete, and some perfectly-timed curse words (bleeped out, of course).
-It provided just enough shock to jolt everyone awake, without much offense.
-But, it's not the video that has retailers jumping on board - it's the stats.
+It provided just enough shock to jolt everyone awake.
+But, it wasn't the video that had retailers jumping on board - it was the stats.

 A company that sells $1 razors was valued at $615 million.
-Everyone and their grandma was dancing over this one!
+Everyone and their grandma were dancing over this one!

-OK, so now you know the history.
+So, now you know the history.
 It all sounds wonderful.
-But, there is a dark side... let's review the pros and cons of subscription box services.
+But, there is a dark side...let's review the pros and cons of subscription box services.

 Pros of subscription box services

 - Hello, recurring revenue!
 This is what everyone wants.
 The higher your customer lifetime value, the better.

 - It's an excellent opportunity for branding.
 You can put your name on the box, the packaging, even the tissue wrapping...

 - Because customers stay with you for months at a time, you build a relationship with them.
 You can leverage that relationship for better word-of-mouth marketing, or even start a VIP loyalty program.

 - Customers LOVE opening boxes.
 It's like Christmas...every month.
 Yay!